Employers Obligations in Cyprus

 - The implementation of safe systems and methods of work.

-- Arrangements for ensuring safety and health in relation to the use, storage and transport of objects and substances.
+- Also, arrangements for ensuring safety and health in relation to the use, storage and transport of objects and substances.

 - The provision of information, education, instruction and supervision.